wilderLPM/wilderLPM/README.md

 ###

-<p align="left">🚀 studying Web development at the Wild Code School <br>🌱 learning how to make requests and get responses from a database using JS and Express<br>🎯 looking for an apprenticeship in for september 2024 <br>🔧 creating a card game using React JS</p>
+<p align="left">🚀 studying Web development at the Wild Code School <br>🌱 learning how to make requests and get responses from a database using JS and Express<br>🎯 looking for an apprenticeship for september 2024 <br>🔧 creating a card game using React JS</p>

 ###